-Finally – as I mentioned last month, membership renewals are slightly down, probably from the fact that there has not been a live conference.
-It is easy to renew on the website and if you have forgotten your password, it is easy to reset it (unlike SAS).
-Mary is willing to help anyone who is really stuck.
-Your participation in the Society is making our efforts in education possible.
+Finally – as I mentioned last month, membership renewals are slightly down, probably from the fact that there has not been a live conference since Pittcon 2020.
+It is easy to renew on the website and if you have forgotten your password, it is easy to reset it (unlike SAS) and Mary is willing to help anyone who is really stuck.
+Your participation in the Society is making the efforts in education possible.

 President of the Coblentz Society